 Cops vs lawyers: We want justice echoes at Delhi police HQ; Advocates demand Protection Act

-New Delhi, Nov 5: Hundreds of police personnel gathered outside the police headquarters on Tuesday to protest the assault on policemen following a clash with lawyers.
+New Delhi, Nov 05: Hundreds of police personnel gathered outside the police headquarters on Tuesday to protest the assault on policemen following a clash with lawyers.
 At least 20 police personnel and several lawyers were injured while many vehicles vandalised or set on fire.

 Delhi Police Commissioner Amulya Patnaik urged protesting police personnel to return to work and said they should behave like a "disciplined force".
 "The government and the people expect us to uphold the law, it is our big responsibility.
 I urge you to resume duty," Patnaik told the police personnel, adding that their concerns will be addressed.

 Delhi Police submits report to MHA on clash cop-lawyers clash at Tis Hazari court

 The Union Home Ministry on Tuesday received a report from Delhi Police on the clash between lawyers and police at the Tis Hazari court complex in which at least 20 security personnel and several advocates were injured, officials said.
 It is a factual report in which Delhi Police has given details of the circumstances leading to Saturday's incident and the action taken after it, a Home Ministry official said.
-It does not cover what happened after Saturday, including an incident on Monday in which a a group of lawyers assaulted a policeman outside the Saket court, he said.
+It does not cover what happened after Saturday, including an incident on Monday in which a group of lawyers assaulted a policeman outside the Saket court, he said.

 Following the incidents, hundreds of police personnel gathered in protest outside the police headquarters here on Tuesday.
 Holding placards that read "We are human in police uniforms" and "Protectors Need Protection", the protesting police personnel gathered outside the police headquarters at ITO and urged their seniors to stand with them to save the honour of the uniform.